raesum/raesum/documentation/configurationOptions.md

 - `region` (string) - The region to use for AWS services.
 Default: `us-east-1`
 - `accessKeyId` (string) - The access key to use for AWS services.
 For production systems it is *STRONGLY* recommended to use IAM roles assigned to the application server instead of keys.
 Default: `null`
 - `secretAccessKey` (string) - The secret access key to use for AWS services.
 Default: `null`
+- `cognito` - This is the cognito pool configuration.
+It is used to connect to the cognito pool for user management.
+  - `userPoolId` (string) - The id of the cognito user pool.
+Default: `null`
+  - `cognitoClientId` (string) - The client id of the cognito user pool.
+Default: `null`
+  - `tokenExpiration` (number) - The number of seconds that a token is valid for.
+Default: `3600000`